windmill-labs/windmilldocs/src/pages/hiring.md

 likes of giants.
 As such, we need to make fast-paced, iterative and sustainable software design choices.
-You can find more information about our architecture in the documentation but overall windmill.dev is a highly available compute providers, built with rust, postgres, microvms (firecracker) and svelte for the frontend.
+You can find more information about our architecture in the documentation but overall windmill.dev is a highly available compute providers, built with rust, postgres, sandboxing (nsjail) and svelte for the frontend.
 You will work autonomously as an engineer to make windmill.dev a delightful, scalable and performant product.